 Today you would embark on a long thrilling drive from Sur to Muscat.
 With stunning views of the waters of the Arabian Sea on one side and the rocky cliffs on the other, this is an exciting drive along the coast road to Muscat.

-Qalhat is a historical successful harbour city situated on the Gulf of Oman and situated north of Sur.
-It was considered as an important sea port in the centuries before 1500 BC and welcomed ships coming from India, Yemen and Dhofar through Arab Sea.
+Qalhat is a historical successful harbor city situated on the Gulf of Oman and situated north of Sur.
+It was considered as an important seaport in the centuries before 1500 BC and welcomed ships coming from India, Yemen, and Dhofar through the Arab Sea.
 The town was under the control of the kings of Hormuz and became destroyed in 1508.
 The site became never overbuilt or stone robbed.
-Most houses and walls of coral and cobble stones collapsed over the time.
+Most houses and walls of coral and cobblestones collapsed over time.

 Continue to Wadi Tiwi.
 A walk through the narrow roads leads you to lush plantations and pools with clear water.

 With its string of emerald pools and thick plantations, Wadi Tiwi almost rivals Wadi Shab in beauty, especially in the spring when the allotments turn a vivid green.
 Known as the ‘Wadi of Nine Villages’, there are excellent walking opportunities through the small villages that line the road.
 Wadi Tiwi can be accessed by car but villagers prefer visitors to approach on foot.
 The road is narrow and steep in parts towards the upper reaches and it is easy to get a large vehicle stuck between the plantation walls.

 Continue your drive and stop at the white sandy Fins beach for a swim or for a photo.
 Your final stop would be at Bimah Sinkhole, a spectacular limestone crater with blue green water at the bottom.

 DAY 08: MUSCAT CITY TOUR – DEPARTURE TRANSFER